 Dean Schafer

 Hello!
-I am a postdoctoral researcher with the AUTHLIB project at the Central European University in Budapest for the academic year 2023-2024.
-After that, I'll be joining the faculty at Mississippi State University as an Assistant Professor!
+I am an Assistant Professor at Mississippi State University.
+Before that, I was a postdoctoral researcher at the Central European University in Budapest with the AUTHLIB project.
 I completed my Ph.D. in Political Science at the Graduate Center, City University of New York (CUNY).

-My research interests include political economy, comparative democracy & autocracy, and data science methods.
+My research interests include political economy, comparative democracy & autocracy, political parties, and data science methods.
 My current project examines the incentives that shape coalition building in backsliding democracies.

 I scrape social media data to get leverage on the attitudes, networks, and behavior of political elites, which is especially useful in hard-to-observe settings such as authoritarian countries.
+I develop text-as-data methods to place leaders and party members on various scales, including illiberalism, authoritarianism, and left-right economic positions.
 I also draw on surveys, economic data, and fieldwork.

 I also study Middle East politics, broadly.
 I have spent years living, studying, and researching in the region, including in Syria, Lebanon, Jordan, and Turkey.
 I speak Turkish at home and am advanced in Arabic.